ehanoc/CIPs/CIP-0072/README.md

          "properties":{
             "action":{
               "type":"string",
-              "enum":["REGISTER", "UPDATE", "DE_REGISTER", "DE_REGISTER_ALL"],
+              "enum":["REGISTER", "DE_REGISTER_RELEASE", "DE_REGISTER_DAPP"],
               "description":"Describes the action this certificate is claiming.
-I.e 'REGISTER', for a new dapp; 'UPDATE' for a new release or 'DE_REGISTER' for dApp version de-listing request and DE_REGISTER_ALL if a dApp developer wants to de-register all dApp versions in one call."
+I.e 'REGISTER', for a new dApp or an update; 'DE_REGISTER_RELEASE', for dApp release version de-listing request; `DE_REGISTER_DAPP`, for asserting that the dApp's development is stopped, and it is deprecated.
+So, no further dApp's on-chain update is expected."
             },
             "releaseNumber":{
                "type":"string",
                "description":"An official version of the release following semver format (major.minor.patch).", "pattern": "(0|[1-9]\\d*)\\.(0|[1-9]\\d*)\\.(0|[1-9]\\d*)(-[a-zA-Z\\d][-a-zA-Z.\\d]*)?(\\+[a-zA-Z\\d][-a-zA-Z.\\d]*)?"
             },
-            "releaseName":{
-               "type":"string",
-               "description":"An optional dApp release name."
-            }
          },
          "required":[
             "action",